Green is the New Pink

 B Corp Accreditation

 Becoming a Certified B Corporation is a long process.
-Each company is required to complete a rigorous assessment covering governance and transparency, treatment and welfare of workers, as well as impact on the community and the environment in order to earn a reviewed minimum score of 80 points out of a possible 200 with most companies scoring between 40 and 100.
+Each company is required to complete a rigorous assessment covering governance and transparency, treatment and welfare of workers, as well as impact on the community and the environment in order to earn a reviewed minimum score of 80 points out of a possible 200 with most companies scoring around 30 points on their first attempt.

 About B Lab